PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 File triggers can easily replace database/cache updating macros (like e.g. `%icon_theme_cache_post`).
 This approach has been [used in Factory since 2017](https://lists.opensuse.org/opensuse-factory/2017-06/msg00898.html).
 File triggers are used for processing icons, mime and desktop files, glib schemas, and others.

-It’s highly possible that you haven’t noticed this change at all, as in general having these database/cache updating macros in your specfile doesn’t harm anything now.
+You probably haven’t noticed this change at all, as in general having these database/cache updating macros in your specfile doesn’t harm anything now.
 The change has been made in corresponding packages (`texinfo`, `shared-mime-info`, `desktop-file-utils`, `glib2`) by adding a file trigger while all these old macros are now expanded to command without action.
 So you can safely remove them from your specfiles.

 ## %autopatch and %autosetup